Safety Envelope for Orthogonal Collocation Methods in Embedded Optimal Control: Safety envelope for collocation

-State $x$ and input $u$ are shown in Figure~\ref{fig:dummy_ex_states_control}.
-For comparison, we solve the problem with our proposed approach (SOCSE), a multiple-shooting (MS) approach with 50 steps, and a pseudospectral collocation (PS) with Lagrange polynomial.
+The NLP is formulated as in~\eqref{eq:SOSCSE_nlp} and is solved to convergence using IPOPT with a feasibility tolerance of $1\text{e-}9$.
+The comparison results are shown in Table~\ref{tab:toy_example} and the analytical solution is derived from Pontryagin's Minimum Principle theorem.
+State $x(\tau)$ and input $u(\tau)$ are shown in Figure~\ref{fig:dummy_ex_states_control}.
+For comparison, we solve the problem with our proposed approach (SOCSE), a multiple-shooting (MS) approach with 100 steps, and a pseudospectral collocation (PS) with Lagrange polynomial.
 The problem is solved with a cold-started solution equal to zero.
+Both collocation approaches are solved with a degree 5 ($\mathcal{O}$(5), $M=5, N=6$) and 8 ($\mathcal{O}$(8), $M=8, N=9$) spline/polynomials.
 The optimal state trajectory is indistinctive between all three methods.
-Both collocation approaches are solved with a degree 5 ($\mathcal{O}$(5)) and 8 ($\mathcal{O}$(8)) spline/polynomials.
-With degree 5, it is clear that the pseudospectral approach constraining only the collocation nodes fails to provide an over-all safety of the trajectory as seen between time 0.5 and 1.
-However, our approach fits a spline that satisfies the inequality constraints over the complete time domain.
-The safety envelope of the spline tightly estimates the extrema of the spline and sets them at the limits of the OCP inequalities.
-A better input trajectory compared to the analytical solution is found using degree 8.
-The optimal cost (error or 0.001\%) and input control trajectories (error of 0.022) are the closest to the analytical solution amongst the three methods as seen in Table~\ref{tab:toy_example}.
-Computationally, the method is close to the pseudospectral approach and quicker than multiple shooting, for a simple 1 dimensional system.
+With degree 5, the PS approach constraining only the collocation nodes fails to provide an over-all safety of the trajectory as seen between time -1 and -0.5.
+A control action sampled from this interval is therefore unsafe.
+However, in our approach, the spline's safety envelope tightly estimates its extrema (grey box) and sets them at the limits of the OCP inequalities (pink lines), over the complete time domain.
+Using SOCSE $\mathcal{O}$(8), and in comparison with the analytical solution, an accurate OCP solution is achieved, with an optimal cost error of $0.024\%$ (100 times more accurate than MS) and input control trajectories RMSE of $4.2\text{e-}3$, as seen in Table~\ref{tab:toy_example}.
+Moreover for all methods, the ODE is solved with an RMSE of $5.1\text{e-}4\%$, verifying that the continuous time OCP is solved to optimality.
+Computationally, the method is quicker than PS and MS, for a simple system.
+Notice that the PS method is able to find a smaller optimal cost, by violating the constraints between collocation points as in Figure~\ref{fig:dummy_ex_states_control}.
+Moreover, for higher degree splines, without a safety envelope, the solution experiences an oscillatory behavior due to over-fitting as the coefficients are not constrained intuitively.
+As the safety envelope is parameterized by the coefficients $\alpha$, indirect regularization is added on them.